-The most popular and common meat is the ‘bulgogi’ which is thin sliced tenderloin marinated in a house dressing.
+The most popular and common meat is the ‘bulgogi’ which is thin-sliced tenderloin marinated in a house dressing.
 We didn’t have one that was marinated and opted for the un-marinated one.
-We also had a brilliant Korean BBQ chicken pieces.
+We also had brilliant Korean BBQ chicken pieces.

 The meat is normally accompanied by many side dishes of kim chi, picked vegetables and some times lettuce leaves.
 You would wrap the side dishes and a slice of meat in the lettuce and eat it that way.

 You can ask for more side dishes at any time as they are normally topped up for free.
 Another usual side dish that accompanies the meat is a scrambled eggs, a soup or a bowl of rice.